semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 #### Simple syntax-based example

-For example, you may want to ban the use of `==` in JavaScript and instead require `===` to avoid **type coercion** when evaluating expressions, a common standard enforced in popular JavaScript linters.
+You may want to ban the use of `==` in JavaScript and instead require `===` to avoid **type coercion** when evaluating expressions.
+This is a common standard enforced in popular JavaScript linters.
 This is a simple find and replace in many text editors, because the ban is enforced for **all** usages of `==`.
 In Semgrep, you can create a rule codifying this find and replace operation to share or enforce this standard.

 <iframe title="Prevent type coercion in JavaScript ==" src="https://semgrep.dev/embed/editor?snippet=5rUdbO1" width="100%" height="432px" frameBorder="0"></iframe>
 _**Figure**.
 Prevent type coercion in `==`.
 Click **<i class="fa-solid fa-play"></i> Run** to view the findings._